Communities of Health

 St. Paul, Minnesota

 Data analysis and community insights revealed some of the biggest challenges affecting community members in St. Paul are food insecurity and associated health conditions.
-Through community collaboration, we collectively established maternal health, type 2 diabetes and behavioral health as the top priorities to address.
+Through community collaboration, we collectively established chronic conditions and behavioral health as the top priorities to address.
+Our goal was also to deliver health care services that better meet the health and wellness needs of a diverse community.

 In partnership with M Health Fairview Mental Health & Addiction Services, Minnesota Community Care, Sanneh Foundation, Second Harvest Heartland, Fairview Frontiers and Ebenezer, the Fairview Community Health and Wellness Hub was built to support these care priorities and provide:

-• Access to culturally specific primary and behavioral care
+• Access to culturally sensitive primary and behavioral care

 • Social needs screenings, with referrals to community-based resources if needed